vtexdocs/help-center-content/docs/en/faq/Marketing & Merchandising/why-is-the-product-not-visible-on-the-website.md

 legacySlug: why-is-the-product-not-shown-on-the-website
 ---

-For a product to be displayed as available in the store, the following settings must be configured:
+For a product to be displayed on the product listing page, it needs to be available for sale, which happens when the following settings are correctly configured:

-* The product and its [SKUs](https://help.vtex.com/en/tutorial/what-is-an-sku--1K75s4RXAQyOuGUYKMM68u) must be in the **Catalog** with all the details filled in correctly, as explained in the [Adding products](https://help.vtex.com/en/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ/1ROhz3Y7mfSMmCO1I1GxEL) tutorial.
+* The [product](https://help.vtex.com/en/tracks/catalogo-101--5AF0XfnjfWeopIFBgs3LIQ/1ROhz3Y7mfSMmCO1I1GxEL) and its [SKUs](https://help.vtex.com/en/tutorial/o-que-e-um-sku--1K75s4RXAQyOuGUYKMM68u) are added to the Catalog.
-* The product must have a  [price](https://help.vtex.com/en/tracks/prices-101--6f8pwCns3PJHqMvQSugNfP/3N9xYhnampRQOrfaTAOxNu)  associated with it.
+* The product has a [price](https://help.vtex.com/en/tracks/precos-101--6f8pwCns3PJHqMvQSugNfP/3N9xYhnampRQOrfaTAOxNu).
-* The product must be included in the store’s logistics settings.
-This means that all settings for [inventory](https://help.vtex.com/en/tutorial/visao-geral-logistics), [loading docks](https://help.vtex.com/en/tutorial/loading-dock--5DY8xHEjOLYDVL41Urd5qj), [carrier](https://help.vtex.com/en/tutorial/carries-on-vtex--7u9duMD5UQa2QQwukAWMcE), [weight, dimensions,](https://help.vtex.com/en/tutorial/understanding-the-cubic-weight-factor--tutorials_128) etc, must correspond to the product in question.
-* Your store's [CMS](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/6OCY6S9tqBXPD5mgpbBInC) templates must be configured correctly.

-When a product is not visible in the store or when it is displayed as unavailable,  you must adjust one or several of the above settings.

-This article explains the main means of investigating, in the VTEX Admin, what adjustments must be made to the product settings:
+* The logistics settings make it possible to ship the product to customers, which includes configuring the [warehouse](https://help.vtex.com/en/tutorial/estoque--6oIxvsVDTtGpO7y6zwhGpb), [loading dock](https://help.vtex.com/en/tutorial/doca--5DY8xHEjOLYDVL41Urd5qj), [shipping policies](https://help.vtex.com/en/tutorial/politica-de-envio--tutorials_140), etc.
+* Regarding [inventory](https://help.vtex.com/en/tutorial/gerenciar-inventario--tutorials_139), the product must meet one of the following conditions:
+    * There is stock available for sale ([reserved](https://help.vtex.com/en/tutorial/como-a-reserva-funciona--tutorials_92) items are not considered available).
+    * Unlimited inventory is configured for the product.
+    * The option to display the product when it is sold out is active.
+* The store [Content Management System (CMS)](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/6OCY6S9tqBXPD5mgpbBInC) templates are configured.

+You must adjust one or more of these settings when a product is not displayed on the product listing page.

+This article explains how to investigate and fix product unavailability errors on the product listing page.
+The sections are divided as follows:

 * [Catalog](#catalog)
 * [Prices](#prices)
 * [Logistics](#logistics)
 * [CMS](#cms)

->ℹ️ After adjusting any of the product and SKU details or after changing the Logistics settings, you must wait for the product to be indexed.
-You can check the indexing status in the [indexing queue](https://help.vtex.com/en/tutorial/understanding-how-indexation-works--tutorials_256) in **Catalog > Reports > Product indexing**.
+>⚠️ After adjusting the product and SKU details or changing logistics settings, wait for the product to be indexed.
+You can track the status via the [indexing queue](https://help.vtex.com/en/tutorial/entendendo-o-funcionamento-da-indexacao) in the VTEX Admin, under **Catalog > Reports > Indexed Products**.
+Once indexing is complete, we recommend accessing the product page on the store website using an anonymous browser tab to view the updated, uncached version.

->
-> When the indexing is finished, try accessing the product page from an anonymous tab to view the updated page version avoiding cache issues.
+There are cases in which the product is displayed on the product listing page but becomes unavailable when added to the cart.
+This may be due to different logistics configurations.
+Learn more in the article [Which logistics settings can impact the product availability in the cart?](https://help.vtex.com/en/tutorial/which-logistics-settings-can-impact-the-product-availability-in-the-cart--NAyBFToRdvlDyOzeeAeNw).

 ## Catalog